 Building used for worship and prayer in Judaism; similar to a church in Christianity

-First known synagogues were built during the Babylonian Exile; before that, most worship revolved around the Tabernacle and Temple
+First known synagogues were built after the Babylonian Exile; pre-Exile most worship revolved around the Tabernacle and Temple

 -